DipPhil, BA(Hons)/LLB, BTheol, MLitMus, MTh, STL, STD

 Fr Cameron completed his doctoral thesis in 2017 on “The Augustinian Foundations of the Thought of Paul Ramsey on Just War” at the Alphonsianum Academy in Rome (a specialist academy of moral theology).
-His thesis was awarded the prize for “Best Doctorate in Moral Theology” at the Academy in 2017-2018, and is to be published by Lateran University Press in 2021.
+His thesis was awarded the prize for “Best Doctorate in Moral Theology” at the Academy in 2017-2018, and was published in book form by Lateran University Press in 2021.

 He completed a licentiate in moral theology at the Alphonsianum Academy in 2014.
 His thesis topic was “Authentic Friendship in the Age of Social Media,” which drew together philosophical and theological principles relating to friendship from the time of Aristotle to the present, and applied them to the area of social media use.

 Fr Cameron also completed a Masters in Liturgical Music degree at the Pontifical Athenaeum of St Anselm in Rome in 2016, writing a thesis on “The Choral Works of Gerald Finzi: An Analysis of the Composer’s Contribution to the Liturgical Repertoire”.

 He has degrees in Law and Arts at the University of Melbourne, writing an honours thesis in political science on “Private Misconduct and the Conventions of Individual Ministerial Responsibility.”